L.A. Live: Peacock Theater and The Novo

 Peacock Theater (previously the Nokia Theatre before June 2015 and Microsoft Theater before July 2023) is a music and theatre venue seating 7,100, and The Novo (previously Club Nokia) is a smaller venue with a seating capacity of 2,300 for live music and cultural events.

 The theatre has hosted the ESPY Awards since 2008, as well as the American Music Awards, the Primetime Emmys, the Radio Disney Music Awards, the Billboard Music Awards, and other leading ceremonies serving the entertainment industry.
 The theater is so commonly used, on March 11, 2008, the Academy of Television Arts and Sciences announced with AEG that the venue would be the home to the Primetime Emmy Awards ceremony from 2008 onward.

-The venue has also hosted the finale events of American Idol from 2008-2014.
+The venue has also hosted the finale events of American Idol from 2008 to 2014.
 The 2010 MTV Video Music Awards were held at Microsoft Theater on September 12, 2010.

 The first scheduled event held at the Peacock Theater was a concert featuring the Eagles and the Dixie Chicks on October 18, 2007.
 Recording artist John Mayer's live album Where the Light Is: John Mayer Live in Los Angeles was recorded at the Peacock Theater.

-The Peacock Theater will host weightlifting during the 2028 Summer Olympics and powerlifting during the 2028 Summer Paralympics.
+The Peacock Theater will host boxing prelims and weightlifting during the 2028 Summer Olympics, and goalball during the 2028 Summer Paralympics.
+It was also announced in 2026, The Academy of Motion Pictures will host the Oscars ceremony at Peacock theater starting in 2029, the 101st edition in a ten year deal with AEG.